Liverpool vs Chelsea predictions, team news, betting tips, odds and Bet Builder

 Cody Gakpo scored with one of his five attempts at Old Trafford last weekend and the Liverpool forward also struck in October's 2-1 away defeat against Chelsea.

-With Ekitike and Mohamed Salah injured and Isak a major doubt, the Dutchman looks a good bet to open the scoring against Saturday's out-of-sorts visitors.
+With Ekitike and Mohamed Salah injured and Isak a major doubt, the Dutchman looks a good bet to open the scoring against their out-of-sorts visitors.

 Liverpool vs Chelsea Bet Builder